 In the wild, most birds only mate for a short period of time each year.
 It’s only when a precise set of physical and environmental conditions simultaneously come together that bird hormones come into play.
 After the seasonal period ends, bird hormones resume a dormant phase.

 In a home environment, our pet birds are often subjected to a set of environmental conditions that induce an unnatural hormonal state.
 We call this chronic hormonal disorder.
 This disorder is often preventable with attuned parrot husbandry practices.

-Avian vets describe that they see case after case of chronically hormonal parrots each week.
+Avian vets describe that they see case after case of chronically hormonal birds each week.
 These birds are displaying significant behavioral issues such as aggression and feather plucking or dealing with life-threatening health issues related to the disorder.
-What can you do to prevent a chronic hormonal state in your feather plucking parrot?
+In this blog post I will address 5 links between bird hormones and feather plucking.